SebastianOderland/PrimaryDomain/README.md

 Done for now!

 - Subdomains\
-Incomplete
+New Primary Domain Completed!
+Old Primary Domain Incomplete.

 - E-Mail\
 ~~E-mailaccounts does not seem to update after changing primary domain~~\
-Nevermind, it updates sometimes
+Nevermind, it updates sometimes.

 &nbsp;
 &nbsp;